THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Debt sucks.
-Sadly, too many of us are in debt.
-Many of us are in over our heads with the average debt over $230,000!
-Once we are in debt, it is tough to get out of debt.
-Heck, it’s even tough to admit to ourselves we have a problem.
+The word ‘debt’ is enough to make us anxious!
+Many of us are in over our heads with an average debt of over $230,000!
+Once we are in such a situation, it is tough to get out of it.
+Heck, it’s even tough to admit we have a problem.

-And debt affects more than just your finances.
-It has an impact on your relationships, your career, even your health.
-The stress that comes along with debt does nothing but harm every aspect of your life.
+It affects more than just your finances.
+It has an impact on your relationships, your career, and even your health.
+The stress that comes along does nothing but harm every aspect of your life.

 My Debt Story

 The outlet for my depression became shopping.
-I felt good shopping and buying clothes and electronics.
+I felt good buying clothes and electronics.
 The problem with this was two-fold: